DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/attributes.md

 import logging
 logger = logging.getLogger("hermes")

-# Required to indicate to hermes which class it has to instanciate
+# Required to indicate to hermes which class it has to instantiate
 HERMES_PLUGIN_CLASSNAME = "MyPluginClassName"

 class MyPluginClassName(AbstractAttributePlugin):
     def __init__(self, settings: dict[str, any]):
-        # Instanciate new plugin and store a copy of its settings dict in self._settings
+        # Instantiate new plugin and store a copy of its settings dict in self._settings
         super().__init__(settings)
         # ... plugin init code